markt-de/puppet-galera/REFERENCE.md

 _Private Classes_

+* `galera::arbitrator`: Installs and configures the Arbitrator service.
 * `galera::debian`: Adds workarounds to solve issues specific to Debian-based systems.
 * `galera::redhat`: Adds workarounds to solve issues specific to RedHat-based systems.
 * `galera::status`: Configures a user and script that will check the status of the galera cluster.